opensearch-project/opensearch-js/2.5/USER_GUIDE.md

     // Must return a Promise that resolve to an AWS.Credentials object.
     // This function is used to acquire the credentials when the client start and
     // when the credentials are expired.
-    // The Client will refresh the Credentials only when they are expired.
+    // The Client will treat the Credentials as expired if within
-    // With AWS SDK V2, Credentials.refreshPromise is used when available to refresh the credentials.
+    // `requestTimeout` ms of expiration (default is 30000 ms).

     // Example with AWS SDK V3:
     getCredentials: () => {